jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/10-javascript.md

 ### Locally

-- Be sure you have npm installed
+- Be sure you have NodeJS installed
 - Run `npm init -y` to initialize your project
 - Create an `index.js` file
 - Run the file with `node index.js`.